georgejohns/georgejohns/README.md

  failed to realize they were super important for my degree, so here we are!
  SAS, GIS, and *now* R enthusiast studying the intersection of:
 **CLIMATE!
 CONFLICT!
 INDUSTRY!
-AND INFECTIOUS DISEASE!** spending mots of my time on here poking around at the datasets of folks far more impressive than i :-)
+AND INFECTIOUS DISEASE!** spending most of my time on here poking around at the datasets of folks far more impressive than i :-)

 <!--